pandulapeter/beagle/README.md

 * The drawers can be disabled / enabled at runtime by modifying the value of Beagle.isEnabled.
 This could be useful if you want to restrict access to the debug drawer features based on user type.

 ### To do
-* Create a base class for dialogs with proper 2D scrolling
 * Improve the example app
 * Update module screenshots